-- For a spouse when their marriage to the subscriber is annulled, or when he or she becomes legally separated or divorced from the subscriber - For a child when he or she cannot meet the requirements for dependent coverage shown under the Who Is Eligible For Coverage? section.
+- For a spouse when their marriage to the subscriber is annulled, or when they become legally separated or divorced from the subscriber - For a child when they cannot meet the requirements for dependent coverage shown under the Who Is Eligible For Coverage? section.